francescotss/Snake3D/README.md

 ![Snake3d](https://github.com/francescotss/Snake3D/assets/44005266/4ad19db8-8de0-446b-94c6-eace1419d75a)

 # Snake3D
-The project was developed as part of the Computer Graphics class at Sapienza University of Rome.

 Snake3D is the implementation of the classic Snake in a 3D environment.
 The game is built using JavaScript and the Three.js library, bringing a new twist to the traditional Snake gameplay.